turnage/graw/readme.md

 Give this to graw with an
 [api handle from the reddit package](https://godoc.org/github.com/turnage/graw/reddit) and a tell it what events you want to subscribe to; graw will take care of the rest.
-See the godoc for more information.
+See the godoc and [tutorial](https://github.com/turnage/graw/wiki/Tutorial) for more information.

-See [the tutorial](https://github.com/turnage/graw/wiki/Tutorial) for more information.

 ### Features